DukeEnglish/mt-class/hw1.md

 the data likelihood increases after each iteration.
 Plot the data likelihood (you will need to do this in logspace to avoid numerical underflow) for some data over several iterations.
 How does it change?
 Does it appear to converge?
-Now compare this with the alignment accuracy of the model after each iteration.
-How do data likelihood and accuracy relate?__
+Now compare this with the AER of the model after each iteration.
+How do data likelihood and AER relate?__

 __Question 3: Choose two English words from the data: a very frequent word, and an infrequent word.
 Now look at the learned translation distributions